rfo909/CFT/doc/Doc.md

 ## Differing between Windows and Linux

-A simple global function, isWindows() is used to differ between the two in code.
+Calling function Sys.isWindows() is used to differ between the two in code.
+It does this by checking if File.separator is a backslash.

 ```
-isWindows
+Sys.isWindows
 <boolean>
 false
 ```